jpmorganchase/Phantom/USAGE-GUIDE.md

 # Usage Guide

-See the `README.md` files for instructions on how to install Phantom/Mercury and their dependencies.
+See the `README.md` files for instructions on how to install Phantom and its dependencies.